jhackett1/utopia/content/events/test3.markdown

 filmed: true
 slides: /uploads/img_0063.jpg
 description: >
+  Are You Disability Confident?

-  1045-1130: Civil Service Disability Inclusion Team
+  Civil Service Disability Inclusion Team

   Speakers: Keith Knight & Ray Dempsey

+  10:45-11:30

   40 Spaces

-  Q. Are you committed to creating a disability inclusive culture?
+  Are you committed to creating a disability inclusive culture?

-  Q. Do you want to develop your disability confidence?
+  Do you want to develop your disability confidence?

-  If you answered yes to either question then please read on
+  If you answered yes to either question then please read on.

   Background

   The Civil Service aims to be the UK’s most inclusive employer by 2020.
   Disabled colleagues tell us that a disability confident line manager is a key